aramirezreyes/RamirezReyes_ShallowWaterInFPlane/README.md

 You can modify the parameters found in there in any text editor.

 The output will be written in the folder called "data" in NetCDF format

+### If your system had a CUDA capable GPU, you can change the file in  scripts/examples/run_oceananigans_example_cpu.jl and the code will run much faster